Un8Iota/Hotkey-Panel/README.md

 ## Main Features

 - **Custom Keyboard Shortcuts**
-  Assign keys (or key combinations) to instantly display panels from your favorite add-ons.
+  Assign keys (or key combinations) to instantly display panels from your preferred add-ons.

 - **Flexible Shortcut Management**
-  Enable or disable a shortcut in a single click within the add-on preferences.
-You can also duplicate or remove a shortcut easily.
+  Enable or disable a shortcut with a single click in the add-on preferences.
+You can also easily duplicate or remove a shortcut.

 - **Automatic Panel Organization**
-  Panels are organized according to the add-on they come from, making them easier to locate (using the HEADER of each add-on).
+  Panels are categorized by the add-on they come from, making them easier to find (using the HEADER each add-on provides).

 - **Custom Icons and Names**
-  Give each panel its own name and icon for quick recognition.
+  Give each panel a unique name and icon to identify it more quickly.

 - **Shortcut Import/Export**
-  Lets you copy a Hotkey Panel’s configuration to your clipboard and import it with a single click—whether in another Hotkey Panel or another Blender version.
+  Allows you to copy a Hotkey Panel’s configuration to your clipboard, then import it with a single click—whether in another Hotkey Panel or on another version of Blender.
-  Save or share your settings effortlessly with other users.
+  Easily save or share your configuration with other users.

 ---

 ## Panel Display Modes

 - **Standard (Stable)**
-  Displays a traditional context menu when you use the shortcut.
-You then choose which panel to open among those associated.
+  Displays a traditional context menu when using the shortcut.
+You then select which panel to open from those associated.

 - **Pop-up (Experimental)**
-  Instantly shows panels in a pop-up menu, positioned according to the settings you define for each panel in the corresponding Hotkey Panel.
+  Immediately shows panels in a pop-up menu, positioned according to the settings defined for each panel in the relevant Hotkey Panel.
-  > **Note**: This feature is experimental and can exhibit stability or compatibility issues depending on your setup and Blender version.
+  > **Note**: This feature is experimental and may have stability or compatibility issues depending on your setup and Blender version.
-  > It generally works without too many bugs on versions prior to 3.5, but may become unstable starting from Blender 3.6 and above.
+  > It generally works without too many bugs on versions prior to 3.5, but may become unstable from Blender 3.6 and above.

 - **Pie Menu (Stable)**
-  Displays a circular menu containing multiple panels.
-Ideal for quickly navigating between various categories, with a pagination system if you have more panels than can fit in a single circle.
+  Opens a circular menu that contains multiple panels.
+Perfect for quickly navigating between different categories, with a pagination system if you have more panels than fit into a single circle.

 ---

 ## Quick Usage

 1. In the **Add-on Preferences**, create a new shortcut by clicking **“Add Hotkey Panel”**.
-2. Select the keys (for example, `Q`, with optional `Ctrl/Alt/Shift`).
+2. Select the keys (e.g., `Q`), optionally with `Ctrl/Alt/Shift`.
-3. Choose the **Execution Mode** among:
+3. Choose an **Execution Mode**:
    - **Standard**
    - **Pop Up**
    - **Pie Menu**
-4. Select one or more panels to associate with the shortcut, then optionally customize their names, icons, or margins (if using **Pop Up**).
+4. Select one or more panels to associate with the shortcut, and optionally customize their names, icons, or margins (if using **Pop Up**).
-5. Close the preferences and try out the shortcut in the 3D View.
+5. Close Preferences and test your shortcut in the 3D View.

 ---

 ## Important Notes and Limitations

 > **Note**: This feature is experimental and may cause stability or compatibility issues depending on your setup and Blender version.
+>

-> **Note**: Only the experimental version is offered here; it may have compatibility or stability problems.
-It’s recommended to use it for non-critical projects or to back up your work regularly.
+> **Note**: Only the experimental version is provided here, which may lead to compatibility or stability issues.
+It is recommended for non-critical projects or for regular backups.
+>

-> **Important**: If certain add-ons do not have the necessary code to be managed by Hotkey Panels, there’s unfortunately nothing I can do about it.
+> **Important**: If certain add-ons do not include the required code for Hotkey Panels, there is unfortunately nothing I can do.
+>

-> Some panels only appear if the conditions set by their original add-on are met (for instance, selecting a specific object, being in Edit mode, or having an armature, etc.).
-If a panel that should appear isn’t showing up, ensure that these conditions are met in your scene.
+> Some panels will only appear if the conditions from their original add-on are met (for example, an object being selected, using Edit mode, having an armature, etc.).
+If a panel that should appear is missing, check these conditions are satisfied in your scene.

 ---

 ## Support and Community

-- **Blender Artists Forum**: Share your feedback or bug reports on the [dedicated thread](https://blenderartists.org/t/hotkey-panels-feedback/1542369?u=soee).
+- **Blender Artists Forum**: Share feedback or bug reports on the [dedicated thread](https://blenderartists.org/t/hotkey-panels-feedback/1542369?u=soee).
-- **Video Tutorials**: Check out upcoming YouTube videos for a step-by-step demonstration.
+- **Video Tutorials**: Check upcoming YouTube videos (link to come) for a step-by-step demonstration.
 - **Other Links**: Find all official resources and links on my [Linktree].

 ---